 If you can’t be on site when the HVAC trades come to run their wiring and cabling, make sure you have a clear plan on where to put the controls ; ie: thermostat, light switches, keypads, etc., and that everyone is aware of and follows the plan, or you could end up with the dreaded WALL ACNE…and the cure for that is expensive!

 There is nothing more disappointing and angering to clients than walking through their brand new home and finding 1, or worse yet, 2 walls that have been co-opted for this utilitarian purpose.

-You know you can say bye-bye to artwork, or family pictures, or whatever else you were planning for this wall.
+You know you can say bye-bye to artwork, or family pictures, or whatever else you thought you were planning for this wall.

 1; these trades are not usually in on the walk-thru you did 2 weeks ago with the electrician